The Car Connection Ford Focus Electric Overview

-The Ford Focus Electric, launched in 2012 and essentially unchanged since then, is a low-volume, compact hatchback powered by a battery pack and an electric motor.
+The Focus Electric remains a low-volume, compact hatchback powered by a battery pack and an electric motor.
 All but indistinguishable from a conventional gasoline-powered Focus, it's sold only in a handful of locations, most prominently California.
-And while its specifications were competitive with those of the high-volume Nissan Leaf when it launched, it lagged significantly until 2017, a sign of Ford's essential disinterest in the car, whose primary purpose is to let the carmaker comply with California rules requiring a certain number of zero-emission vehicles to be sold in the state each year.
+While its specifications were competitive with those of the high-volume Nissan Leaf when it launched, it lagged significantly until 2017, a sign of Ford's essential disinterest in the car, whose primary purpose is to let the carmaker comply with California rules requiring a certain number of zero-emission vehicles to be sold in the state each year.

-The electric Focus's battery pack is liquid-cooled--unlike the Nissan Leaf battery, which is only air-cooled--which should make the Ford pack somewhat more resistant to temperature extremes.
-Its cells are supplier by LG Chem, which provides similar cells to GM for the Chevrolet Volt range-extended electric car--meaning Ford has benefited from GM's extensive cell test and development work.
+The electric Focus's battery pack is liquid-cooled—unlike the Nissan Leaf battery, which is only air-cooled—which should make the Ford pack somewhat more resistant to temperature extremes.
+Its cells are supplier by LG Chem, which provides similar cells to General Motors for the Chevrolet Volt range-extended electric car, meaning Ford has benefited from GM's extensive cell test and development work.
 It sends electricity to a 107-kilowatt (143-horsepower) electric motor that drives the front wheels.

-The EPA rates the Focus Electric at 76 miles of range (on combined city and highway cycles), a figure that hasn't changed in its five model years.
-Its energy efficiency is 105 MPGe, or miles-per-gallon-equivalent, a measure that indicates the distance an electric car can travel on the same amount of energy as in 1 gallon of gasoline.)
+The EPA rated the 2012-2016 Focus Electric at 76 miles of range (on combined city and highway cycles) with an energy efficiency is 105 MPGe.
+(Miles Per Gallon equivalent is a measure that indicates the distance an electric car can travel on the same amount of energy as in 1 gallon of gasoline.)
 The 2017 Focus Electric saw the rated range rise to 115 miles, and its efficiency rose incrementally to 107 MPGe.
-The Focus Electric now looks deficient on range, wtih the VW e-Golf at 125 miles, the Hyundai Ioniq Electric at 124 miles, the Nissan Leaf at 107 miles, and the two higher-end Leaf models now at 107 miles for the 2016 model year.
+The Focus Electric now looks average on range, with the Volkswagen e-Golf at 125 miles, the Hyundai Ioniq Electric at 124 miles, the Nissan Leaf at 107 miles, and the pricier BMW i3 at 114 miles.

-The starting price of the Ford Focus Electric is now about $30,000; its buyers qualify for a $7,500 Federal income-tax credit, plus a $2,500 purchase rebate and single-occupant use of the carpool lane n California, plus a long list of other state, regional, and corporate incentives.
-The sole change for 2016 is the addition of Ford's latest Sync 3 infotainment system, with an easier-to-use menu design and interface than the previous MyFord Touch system it replaces.
+The starting price of the Ford Focus Electric is now about $30,000; its buyers qualify for a $7,500 federal income-tax credit, plus a $2,500 purchase rebate and single-occupant use of the carpool lane in California, plus a long list of other state, regional, and corporate incentives.
+The sole change for 2016 was the addition of Ford's latest Sync 3 infotainment system, with an easier-to-use menu design and interface than the previous MyFord Touch system it replaces.
 The big update was in 2017, and the sole change for 2018 was a new paint color.

-Despite its no-longer-quite-competitive range, the Focus Electric is a pleasant enough electric car from Ford.
-But the company seems to view it as a cautious experiment, and one it has said it doesn't think will find many buyers.
-It's a perfectly competent electric car that has seen no quality issues, and owners are generally satisfied.
-The bulk of electric Focus cars are likely leased, so they may be rare as used cars--though possibly a good value for informed electric-car shoppers willing to work a little harder at finding service if it's needed.
+The Focus Electric is a pleasant enough electric car from Ford.
+But the company remains notably unenthusiastic about the car, and fewer than 7,000 have been sold over five years, against more than 100,000 Leafs.
+It's a perfectly competent electric car that has seen no quality issues, and its small number of owners are generally satisfied.
+The bulk of electric Focus cars are likely leased, so they may be rare as used cars—though possibly a good value for informed electric-car shoppers willing to work a little harder at finding service if it's needed.
 But potential buyers need to understand that not every Ford dealer will be familiar with the electric Focus, and so it's not even an option in a majority of states.